leftthomas/OSSCo/README.md

 # args for npid
 --negs                        Negative sample number [default value is 4096] --momentum                    Momentum used for the update of memory bank [default value is 0.5]
+# args for proxyanchor
+--margin                      Margin used for proxy and samples [default value is 0.1] --alpha                       Scale value used for exponent [default value is 32]
 ```

 For example, to train `npid` on `cufsf` dataset, report `R@1` and `R@5`: